 1. The Sabarmati Ashram in Ahmedabad | Top Tourist Places in Ahmedabad

-Mahatma Gandhi and the Sabarmati Ashram are the first names that come to mind when one mentions Ahmedabad.
-It is located on the banks of the river Sabarmati and was once home to Bapu and the center of operations for the Indian freedom struggle.
-Visitors can learn about the life and struggles of Mahatma Gandhi at this site.
+Mahatma Gandhi and Sabarmati Ashram are the first names who come to mind while mentioning Ahmedabad.
+It is situated on the banks of the Sabarmati River and was once home to the center of operation for Bapu and Indian freedom struggle.
+Visitors can learn about Mahatma Gandhi’s life and struggles on this site.

-At this location, visitors can view a variety of personal items belonging to Gandhi such as his glasses, slippers, and books.
-The premises also boast an impressive art gallery and library containing over thirty-five thousand English, Hindi, and Gujarati books.
-The literature, paintings and other artefacts found here provide a valuable insight into Gandhi’s life, family, and revolutionary methods.
-Additionally, Sabarmati Ashram holds significant historical significance as it served as the departure point for the iconic Dandi March during India’s fight for independence.
+At this place, visitors can see various types of personal items related to Gandhi such as their glasses, slippers and books.
+The campus is also an impressive art gallery and library with more than thirty five thousand English, Hindi and Gujarati books.
+Literature, painting and other artifacts found here provide a valuable insight into Gandhi’s life, family and revolutionary methods.
+Additionally, Sabarmati Ashram has significant historical significance as it serves as a departure point for the prestigious Dundi March during the fight for India’s independence.

 2. Ahmedabad’s Bhadra Fort | Top Tourist Places in Ahmedabad

-As a popular tourist attraction today, Bhadra Fort is home to a temple titled Bhadra Kali Temple, which gave the fort its name.
-It was built by Sultan Ahmad Shah in 1411.
-A popular tourist attraction, it holds many stories.
-The legend says that Goddess Lakshmi once entered this fort in order to bless the Muslim Sultan that the city would always be wealthy.
-It has a grand courtyard, lush green lawns, and several palaces.
+Today, as a popular tourist attraction, the Bhadra Fort is the house of a temple called Bhadra Kali Mandir, which gave its name to the fort.
+It was built in 1411 by Sultan Ahmed Shah.
+A popular tourist attraction, it has many stories.
+Legend says that Goddess Lakshmi once entered this fort to bless the Muslim Sultan that the city would always be rich.
+It has a grand courtyard, green lawn and many palaces.

 3. The Jama Masjid in Ahmedabad | Top Tourist Places in Ahmedabad

-Jama Masjid, another architectural marvel commissioned by Sultan Ahmed Shah, is a must-see destination for visitors to Ahmedabad.
-The 15th century fort was specifically built as a gathering place for Friday prayers, fulfilling the Sultan’s vision for the Muslim community in the city.
-Adjacent to Bhadra Fort, it boasts a striking yellow sandstone exterior and impressive 260 pillars adorned with intricate carvings.
-The design of the mosque beautifully blends elements of Hindu and Islamic styles, and it is believed that the same yellow sandstone was once part of local temples belonging to other faiths.
+Another architectural Jama Masjid, commissioned by Sultan Ahmed Shah, is a destination for visitors for Ahmedabad.
+The 15th -century fort was specially built as a gathering place for Friday prayers, which fulfills the Sultan’s vision for the Muslim community in the city.
+Adjacent to Bhadra Fort, it is adorned with complex carvings of a striking yellow sandstone exterior and impressive 260 columns.
+The design of the mosque beautifully mixes elements of Hindu and Islamic styles, and it is believed that the same yellow sandstone was once part of local temples related to other religions.

 4. Ahmedabad, Sarkhej Roza | Top Tourist Places in Ahmedabad

-The complex of Sarkhej Roza consists of tombs and pillars.
-Like most monuments in the city that feature Islamic architecture, this one too has intricate carvings and stunning latticework.
-A prominent architectural attraction in the city, this tomb is built around an artificial water body called Sarkhej Lake.
-The brackets and pillars are Islamic, but the ornamental motifs are heavily influenced by Hinduism.
+The campus of Sarkez Roja includes tombs and columns.
+Like most of the city’s monuments, which facilitates Islamic architecture, this is a single complex carving and stunning latiswork.
+A major architectural attraction in the city, this tomb is built around an artificial water body called Sarkhej Lake.
+Brackets and columns are Islamic, but decorative motifs are greatly influenced by Hinduism.

 5. The Roza of Shah-e-Alam, Ahmedabad | Top Tourist Places in Ahmedabad

-Ahmedabad boasts numerous tombs that captivate visitors with their splendor and intricate carvings.
-One such must-see tomb is Shah-e-Alam’s Roza, also referred to as Rasulabad Dargah or Shah Alam no Rojo.
-This renowned Sufi shrine attracts followers from near and far.
-The dome of the mausoleum was once adorned with dazzling gold and gemstones, enhancing its opulence.
-Within the tomb complex, you can find a smaller mausoleum with twenty-four domes holding the remains of Shah Alam’s family.
-The floor of the tomb features a graceful design crafted from black and white marble, while the door frames and two stone pillars on either side are meticulously carved from pure white marble.
+Ahmedabad claims several tombs that fascinate visitors with their splendor and complex carvings.
+One such one should see, Shah-e-Alum is Rosa, also known as Rasulabad Dargah or Shah Alam No Roso.
+It attracts the famous Sufi pilgrimage followers from near and distance.
+The tomb dome was once decorated with dazzling gold and gems, which increased its ambiguity.
+Within the mausoleum of the mausoleum, you can find a small tomb with twenty -four domes holding the remains of Shah Alam’s family.
+The mausoleum floor has a beautiful design made from black and white marble, while the door frames and two stone pillars on both sides are carefully carved with pure white marble.

 6. Ahmendabad, Rani no Hajiro | Top Tourist Places in Ahmedabad

-The final resting place of the queen consorts of Ahmed Shah, known as Rani no Hajiro in Gujarati, is a peaceful escape from the hustle and bustle of the city.
-Despite its lively appearance, thanks to the buntings put up by residents, tourists come here for its serene atmosphere.
-Unlike other tombs, the graves here are not enclosed in a hall but sit in an open courtyard.
-The mausoleums are intricately decorated with mother-of-pearl and their carvings encompass a blend of Jain, Hindu, and Islamic aesthetics.
-Discover more about Rani ki Vav by clicking here.
+Ahmed Shah’s last resting place, known as Rani No Haziro in Gujarati, is a peaceful migration from the movement of the city.
+Despite their lively appearance, thanks to the distribution by the residents, tourists come here for its calm environment.
+Unlike other tombs, the tombs here are not engaged in a hall, but sit in an open courtyard.
+The mausoleum is complexly decorated with maternal-origin and their carvings include a mixture of Jain, Hindu and Islamic aesthetics.
+Click here to get more information about the queen’s vav.

 7. Ahmendabad, Vastrapur Lake | Top Tourist Places in Ahmedabad

-This man-made Vastrapur Lake in Ahmedabad is an excellent place to spend an evening in the eponymous district.
-Spending leisurely hours on the shores, admiring the greenery all around, is a calming experience.
-You can attend several cultural shows at Ahmedabad’s open-air theatre throughout the year for a glimpse into Gujarat’s colourful traditions.
-Read also – Ahmedabad’s lakes.
+In Ahmedabad, this man -made Vastrapur lake is an excellent place to spend one evening in one evening.
+Spending for hours on the coasts, praising greenery around, is a calm experience.
+You can participate in several cultural shows in Ahmedabad’s Open-Air Theater throughout the year to glimpse the colorful traditions of Gujarat.
+Read – Lakes of Ahmedabad.

 8. Ahmedabad’s Kankaria Lake | Top Tourist Places in Ahmedabad

-Kankaria Lake, the largest waterbody in the city, has been a popular destination for both the locals of Ahmedabad and visiting tourists for many years.
-Originally constructed in the fifteenth century by Sultans Muhammad Shah and Ahmed Shah II, this historical landmark also boasted an advanced water purification system at the time due to its use as a bathing spot for rulers.
-Recently, an entertainment hub has been established on the lake’s shore, featuring a zoo, kids’ city, toy trains, water park with thrilling rides, and various food stalls.
-A perfect spot for a day-long picnic, you can end your visit with a leisurely walk along the lakeside.
-Don’t miss out on trying authentic Gujarati cuisine at Nagina Wadi, a beautifully themed food area within the garden.
+The city’s largest waterbody Kankaria Lake has been a popular destination for both locals of Ahmedabad and has been visiting tourists for many years.
+Originally produced by Sultan Muhammad Shah and Ahmed Shah II in the fifteenth century, this historic landmark claimed an advanced water purification system at that time due to its use as a bathing site for rulers.
+Recently, an entertainment hub has been installed on the banks of the lake, with a zoo, kids city, toy trains, water parks with thrilling rides and various food stalls.
+An ideal place for a day picnic, you can finish your trip with leisurely walking with lakeside.
+Do not remember by trying authentic Gujarati dishes in Nagina Wadi, a beautiful theme food area within the garden.

 9. Zoo Kankaria | Top Tourist Places in Ahmedabad

-Located on the banks of Kankaria Lake in Ahmedabad, Kamala Nehru Zoological Garden, also known as Kankaria Zoo, is a popular picnic destination.
-Children are particularly drawn to its diverse collection of flora and fauna.
-Originally established in 1951, this zoo is home to a variety of rare and endangered species of birds, mammals, and reptiles.
-In 2017, a unique nocturnal section was added to the zoo, featuring animals such as hyenas, jackals, and leopards – all of which are most active at night.
-This section is one-of-a-kind in Gujarat and cleverly uses light management techniques to create a nighttime environment during the day, encouraging the animals’ natural behaviors.
-Visitors can hear these animals’ sounds through speakers while soundproof enclosures protect them from loud noises from outside.
+Located on the banks of the Lake of Kankaria in Ahmedabad, Kamala Nehru Zoological Garden, also known as the Kankaria Zoo, is a popular picnic destination.
+Children are specially designed for their diverse collection of flora and organisms.
+Originally established in 1951, this zoo is home to a variety of rare and endangered species of birds, mammals and reptiles.
+In 2017, a unique nopnel section was added to the zoo, which featured animals such as hyena, jackal and leopards – all are the most active at night.
+This section is of one kind in Gujarat and cleverly uses light management techniques to create a night environment during the day, encouraging the natural behavior of animals.
+Visitors can hear the voices of these animals through speakers, while the soundproof enclosures protect them from loud noise from outside.

 10. Ahmedabad: The Pols | Top Tourist Places in Ahmedabad

-Exploring the Pols is a must-do when in Ahmedabad.
-While other Gujarat cities also have their own Pols, those found in old Ahmedabad are unparalleled.
-These tightly packed rows of houses boast unique features such as secret entrances and exits, known only to the owners.
-The name “Pols” originates from the Sanskrit word Pratoli, meaning gate.
-Venturing into these hidden doorways adds an element of excitement to your visit.
-In the past, Pols were common in many cities but now with urbanization, they primarily feature cottage industries.
-Traditional Pols often included a temple at its center and a platform for feeding birds in the courtyard.
-The architectural style of these Pols is a fusion of various influences, some showcasing Peshwa symbols at their entrance while others bear Persian-style grapevine carvings on their facades.
+When a pole should be discovered in Ahmedabad.
+While other Gujarat cities also have their own poles, people found in old Ahmedabad are unique.
+These tightly filled rows of houses have unique features such as secret entrance and exit, which are only known for owners.
+The name “Poles” is produced by the Sanskrit word Pretoli, Earth Gate.
+In these hidden doors, the enterprise adds an element of enthusiasm to your journey.
+In the past, poles were common in many cities, but now with urbanization, they mainly provide cottage industries.
+Traditional poles often include a temple in its center and a platform to feed birds in the courtyard.
+The architectural style of these poles is a fusion of various effects, some show Peshwa symbols at their entrance, while others place grapes on their aspects.

 11. Ahmedabad, Multiple | Top Tourist Places in Ahmedabad